 Dr. Sarah Kingsley

-Sarah Kingsley is a Physical Therapist and LYT Method Yoga Instructor candidate.
+Sarah Kingsley is a Physical Therapist, Myofascial Release Therapist, Bowen Therapist, and LYT Method Yoga Instructor.
 She strives to help her clients find their inner core strength, alleviate pain and gain confidence in their bodies.
 Working with patients of all ages with extensive experience with the geriatric population, Sarah treats a multitude of conditions including acute and chronic pain, vertigo and vestibular disorders, osteoporosis and all deficits of functional mobility.
 Sarah works with each client on an individual basis to help them feel their physical best, treating the whole person with the aim of improving movement patterns to promote the best quality of life for all age groups.

 Doctorate of Physical Therapy

 Functional Muscle Therapy Certified with use of Vibration Massage